 "Our fighters attacked non-believers in the occupied Muslim land of Lamu.
 Our Mujahideen killed several non-believers in the attack.
 We will give more details later," a spokesman for the group told Al Jazeera.

-Mombasa county commissioner Nelson Marwa said the attack "resembles one of those executed by the al Shabaab," though he said investigators were still looking into the reports that the attackers were speaking Somali.
+Mombasa county commissioner Nelson Marwa said the attack "resembles one of those executed by the al Shabab," though he said investigators were still looking into the reports that the attackers were speaking Somali.

 In 2014, at least 60 people were killed in the area in a spate of attacks that targeted non-Muslim men.
 Al-Shabab claimed responsibility for those attacks.